-There are loads of different sized throw cushions boasting beautiful botanical prints.
-This could be the perfect present for jazzing up a bedroom of living space.
+There are loads of different-sized throw cushions boasting beautiful botanical prints.
+This could be the perfect present for jazzing up a bedroom or living space.
 You could even amp up the decadence by picking a luxurious fabric like velvet.
 Textured cushions with gorgeous prints make for ideal statement pieces and complement any room that’s home to a multitude of funky house plants.

 Personalized Artwork of Their House Plants

 Yes, this exists – and we love it!
 Brands like Florence and Ottie create beautiful hand-illustrated artwork, where they’ll feature your plants, pets, or whatever else you want.